 Buying homes and renting them out to people is a smart way to make some cash.
 You’ll need to purchase properties that have relatively low monthly mortgage payments, tax payments, and insurance costs.
 Insurance brokers can help you find lower rates for your home.

 Based on the location and the nature of the local economy, your rental properties can fetch you a steady stream of income.
-Owning rental properties usually comes with some challenges, as you may have to deal with unruly tenants at a point in time.
+Owning rental properties to invest in real estate usually comes with some challenges, as you may have to deal with unruly tenants at a point in time.
 If you lack the experience and skills to manage your own properties, a property management firm can help you manage them at a fee.

 2. Flip houses